 - Mobility, Transportation, and Parking

-The Real Estate efforts include developing and revitalizing residential and commercial property, ranging from affordable housing to retail centers and even businesses.
-The Hill CDC Real Estate and Development is dedicated to creating a vibrant and sustainable neighborhood.
-Real Estate Development is dedicated to building place and stimulating economic revitalization.
+Real Estate efforts include developing and revitalizing residential and commercial property, ranging from affordable housing to retail centers and even businesses.
+The Hill CDC's Real Estate and Development efforts are dedicated to creating a vibrant and sustainable neighborhood.
+Real Estate Development is dedicated to building the Hill District and stimulating its economic revitalization in a way that also fosters positive outcomes for existing residents.
 The goal is to make sure that any real estate development –whether retail or residential – compliments what already exists in the neighborhood.
 This helps to prevent unintentional displacement of existing small businesses and property owners as a result of development.